silvermullet/oh-bot/Readme.md

 ### Present abilities

+Oh-bot is able to...
- 1. Oh-bot is able to set your team's office hours.
+ 1. Set your team's office hours.
 Just ask to set your team's office hours and it will help out.
+ 2. Retrieve office hours for a known team

 ### Local Development